-The Non-Disaster (ND) Grants System has a date stamp that indicates when an application is submitted.
-Applicants will receive an electronic message confirming receipt of their submission.
+FEMA's Grants Outcomes System (FEMA GO) automatically records proof of timely submission and the system generates an electronic date/time stamp when FEMA GO successfully receives the application.
+The individual with the Authorized Organization Representative (AOR) role that submitted the application will also receive the official date/time stamp and a FEMA GO tracking number in an email serving as proof of their timely submission.
 For additional information on how an applicant will be notified of application receipt, see the subsection titled "Timely Receipt Requirements and Proof of Timely Submission" in Section D of this NOFO.

-FEMA will not review applications that are received after the deadline or consider these late applications for funding.
-FEMA may, however, extend the application deadline on request for any applicant who can demonstrate that good cause exists to justify extending the deadline.
-Good cause for an extension may include technical problems outside of the applicant's control that prevent submission of the application by the deadline, other exigent or emergency circumstances, or statutory requirements for FEMA to make an award.
+DHS will not review applications that are received after the deadline or consider these late applications for funding.
+DHS may, however, extend the application deadline on request for any applicant who can demonstrate that good cause exists to justify extending the deadline.
+Good cause for an extension may include technical problems outside of the applicant's control that prevent submission of the application by the deadline, other exigent or emergency circumstances, or statutory requirements for DHS to make an award.

-Applicants experiencing technical problems outside of their control must notify FEMA as soon as possible and before the application deadline.
-Failure to timely notify FEMA of the issue that prevented the timely filing of the application may preclude consideration of the award.
-"Timely notification" of FEMA means prior to the application deadline and within 48 hours after the applicant became aware of the issue.
+Applicants experiencing technical problems outside of their control must notify DHS as soon as possible and before the application deadline.
+Failure to timely notify DHS of the issue that prevented the timely filing of the application may preclude consideration of the award.
+"Timely notification" of DHS means the following: prior to the application deadline and within 48 hours after the applicant became aware of the issue.

-A list of FEMA contacts can be found in Section G of this NOFO, "DHS Awarding Agency Contact Information."
-For additional assistance using the ND Grants System, please contact the ND Grants Service Desk at (800) 865-4076 or NDGrants@fema.dhs.gov.
-The ND Grants Service Desk is available Monday through Friday, 9:00 AM - 6:00 PM Eastern Time (ET).
-For programmatic or grants management questions, please contact your Program Analyst or Grants Specialist.
-If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the Centralized Scheduling and Information Desk (CSID) by phone at (800) 368-6498 or by e-mail at askesid@fema.dhs.gov, Monday through Friday, 9:00 AM - 5:00 PM ET.
+A list of DHS contacts can be found in Section G of this NOFO, "DHS Awarding Agency Contact Information."
+For technical assistance with the FEMA GO system, please contact the FEMA GO Helpdesk at fema.dhs.gov or (877) 585-3242, Monday through Friday, 9:00 a.m. - 6:00 p.m.
+Eastern Time (EDT).
+For programmatic or grants management questions, please contact your CP3 Grant Manager or FEMA Grants Management Specialist.
+If applicants do not know who to contact or if there are programmatic questions or concerns, please contact the fema-grants-news@fema.dhs.gov, Monday through Friday, 9:00 a.m. - 5:00 p.m.
+EDT.

 c.
-Anticipated Award Date:
+Anticipated Award Date: Sept.
+15, 2024